Christopherrizo/Christopherrizo/README.md

 #### About Me

-- 💻 Software Developer | 🌐 Web Enthusiast | 🤖 AI/ML Enthusiast
+- 💻 People, AI, and Data Engineer | 🌐 Web Enthusiast | 🤖 AI/ML Enthusiast
-- 🏢 Currently working at [Your Company/Institution]
+- 🏢 Currently working at PwC as a Senior Management Consultant Manager
-- 🎓 Bachelor of Computer Science (Year Graduated) from [Your University]
+- 🎓 Graduate Degree in Data and Information Science (2025) from UC Berkeley
+- 🎓 Graduate Degree (MBA) in Business Administration (2025) from William & Mary
-- 🌍 Based in [Your City], [Your Country]
+- 🌍 Based in [Charlotte], [USA]
 - 📚 Lifelong Learner | 🎯 Goal-Oriented | 🤝 Team Player

 #### Skills